defold/doc/docs/en/manuals/font.md

 ![BMFont](images/font/fonts_bmfont.png)

+For the font to render correctly, don't forget to set the material property to *builtins/fonts/font-fnt.material* when you create the font.

 ## Distance field fonts

 To create a distance field font, simply select `TYPE_DISTANCE_FIELD` as *output_format*.
 This creates a distance field map for the font.
 When the engine renders the font, a special shader is required to interprets the distance data and use that to create a sharp font edge.
 Distance field fonts are more resource intensive than bitmap fonts, but allow for much greater sizing flexibility.

 ![Distance field font](images/font/fonts_distance_field.png)

-Make sure to change the *material* property of the font to *builtins/fonts/font-df.material* (or any other material that can handle the distance field data) when you create the font--or the font will not use the correct shader when it is rendered to screen.
+Make sure to change the *material* property of the font to *builtins/fonts/font-df.material* (or any other material that can handle the distance field data) when you create the font---or the font will not use the correct shader when it is rendered to screen.

 ![Distance field font material](images/font/fonts_distance_field_material.png)